 Intermittent fasting isn’t a new diet plan created to restrict what you eat.
 Intermittent fasting is a change in your eating pattern.
-You can do it as an add-on to your existing diet plan or you can opt to do on its own and focus solely on fasting and not going on a strict diet.
+You can do it as an add-on to your existing diet plan or you can opt to do on its own.

 Think of it as something similar to Facebook and Instagram where you can use both apps at the same time for the same purposes but they don’t necessarily have to be used together in order for them to work.

 It’s pretty easy to start compared to starting a diet plan that shifts the entirety of your routine and food options but doing it wrong can actually make you gain more weight instead of losing them.

 Intermittent fasting is the shifting of your eating patterns.
 You don’t drastically change what you eat; you still get eat the food you need and want to eat, you stay within your daily calorie limits but you can only do so during a fasting window that usually lasts for about 8 hours.
 This would mean that you would be on fasting for about 16 hours in a day and this is the part that entails planning your day and deciding which meal you’re going to skip.